michaelb/sniprun/doc/Python3_jupyter.md

 However, mind that the usual limitations of such kernels still apply: max duration of execution, etc... but you probably don't have to pay too much attention to this.

-The jupyter kernel also has a substantial overhead when it comes to running code, in addition to (well-managed) imports, that means the Python3_jupyter interpreter may feel a bit slow compared to others
+The jupyter kernel also has a substantial overhead when it comes to running code, in addition to (well-managed) imports, that means the Python3_jupyter interpreter may feel a bit slow compared to others, when the REPL functionnaluty relying on it.